Like the new website?

 Minimise the trips

 When organising meetings out of office, I also suggest you plan them according to their location.
 That way you avoid crossing town from one end to the other several times.
-If you will not spend the day out, but have planned to go by the office, I personally try to schedule meetings first thing in the morning, in order to go straight from home, or last thing in the afternoon, to return home directly afterwards.
-As a second option, I would place them around lunch time.
+If you will not spend the day out, but have planned to go by the office, I personally try to schedule meetings first thing in the morning, in order to go straight from home.
+Another option is last thing in the afternoon, to return home directly afterwards.
+As a third option, I would place them around lunch time.
 That way you will have reasonable time slots left in your agenda to work on other things.

 I just think it is not very effective or productive if you have to leave the office mid-morning or mid-afternoon leaving you little time to work.
 If it is in the morning you will have hardly arrived to the office when you will have to leave again.
 If it is in the middle of the afternoon, after the meeting you will doubt whether it makes sense to return to the office.